Tree Fern Cottage

 We had a lovely stay at your cottage.
 The grounds are beautiful & the outdoor shower is outrageous...
 Loni and friends.

-Tree Fern Cottage Rental Terms: The weekly fee is $575 from April 15 - November 15 ($70/night thereafter) & $675 from November 15 - April 15 and major holidays ($80/night therafter).
-There is a 3-night minimum at $130/night.
-Rates are for 1 or 2 people.
-Children are welcome.
-There is a $10/per person/per night charge for up to 2 more people.
+Tree Fern Cottage Rental Terms: The weekly fee is $630 ($75/night thereafter).
+There is a 3-night minimum at $120/night.
+Rates are for a maximum of 4 people.
 The cleaning fee is included in the rental rate.

-You can pay with a credit card or check.
 There is an extra fully refundable $300 security deposit which is returned after your stay if all is in the same condition as when you arrived.
 Smoking, pets and loud music are not allowed.
-An 11.41% GE & TA tax is added onto the lodging fee (not the security deposit).
+An 12.41% GE & TA tax is added onto the lodging fee (not the security deposit).

 Hawaii Big Island vacation rental hula dance welcoming guests